-Things to consider when you're looking for a place to live
+Things to consider when looking for a place to live

 The housing options open to you depend on your particular circumstances.
 This section outlines the things you should consider when you're thinking about where you want to live.